urbanyeti/stardew-better-ranching/README.md

 # Stardew Valley Mod - Better Ranching
 Stardew Valley mod that adds an icon above animals when they are ready to be milked/sheared or petted and prevents failing milking/shearing attempts: https://www.nexusmods.com/stardewvalley/mods/859/

 Compatible with Stardew Valley 1.3+ on Linux, Mac, and Windows.
-Requires SMAPI 2.6 or later.﻿
+Requires SMAPI 2.6 or later.

 **New Update:** Now work in v1.3 beta!
 All credit goes to vaindil!
 An awesome modder (https://github.com/vaindil) updated everything to be compatible with the v1.3 beta and the latest version of SMAPI (2.6).
 From now on, active development will be for these versions of the game, so if you don't have the beta yet, be sure to grab v1.6.2 of this mod instead.